Sirturo 100 mg tablets

 Paediatric population

-In paediatric patients aged 5 years to less than 11 years (N=15), the most common adverse drug reactions were related to elevations in liver enzymes (5/15, 33%), reported as ALT/AST increased and hepatotoxicity; hepatotoxicity led to discontinuation of SIRTURO in three patients.
+In paediatric patients aged 5 years to less than 11 years (N=15), the most common adverse reactions were related to elevations in liver enzymes (5/15, 33%), reported as ALT/AST increased and hepatotoxicity; hepatotoxicity led to discontinuation of SIRTURO in three patients.
 Elevations in liver enzymes were reversible upon discontinuation of SIRTURO and background regimen.
 Among these 15 paediatric patients, no deaths occurred during treatment with SIRTURO.

 Reporting of suspected adverse reactions